Feat-FeAR/logSpace/content/docs/coding/git_survival.md

 - At any time, you can use the following commands for monitoring Git:
     ```bash
     git status   # Shows the working tree status
-    git diff     # Shows the line-wise differences in currently uncommited files
+    git diff     # Shows the line-wise changes in files not yet committed
     git show     # Shows the last commit (hash, message, and line-wise diffs)
     git log      # Shows the commit history and hashes (of the current branch)
     ```